Shelpin/Guardiaen/README.md

 ## Features

 - **Initial Group Member Scan**: Cross-checks group members against a local `cas_users.csv` CAS-banned list and generates a `matched_users.csv` file with any matches.
-- **Mute, Unmute, and Kick** : Automate management by muting, unmuting, or kicking/banning flagged members.
+- **Mute, Unmute, and Kick-ban** : Automate management by muting, unmuting, or kicking/banning flagged members.
 - **Access Control**: Only specified Telegram users can control the bot.
 - **Detailed Logging**: Logs events to both console and a file with a rotating handler.
 - **Admin Verification**: Ensures the bot has access to necessary permissions.